The Beck Anxiety Inventory: What It Is And How It Works

 Getty

-What the BAI can be used for
+How the Beck Anxiety Inventory can be used

 The Beck Anxiety Inventory is not intended to be used as a sole diagnostic tool.
 Instead, it’s an assessment tool measuring clinical anxiety symptoms that may be present in an individual and to what extent.
 This can be helpful for all psychiatric patients, not just those seeking treatment for anxiety disorders in particular.
 Equipped with this knowledge, the provider can develop a treatment plan for the individual’s symptoms.
 Then, the clinician may continue to use the BAI at each appointment to monitor an individual’s progress.
 If symptoms are not improving, they may adjust the treatment plan.

 Shortly after it was released, various studies were conducted to assess the accuracy of this scale in different settings—mostly in patients who had already been diagnosed with anxiety disorders.
 One such study done in 1991 compared the BAI to the Hamilton Anxiety Rating Scale, which was commonly used at the time.
-It showed that high scores on the Beck Anxiety Inventory correlated directly to raw scores on the Hamilton Anxiety Rating Scale and that it was, in fact, effective in assessing symptoms of anxiety.
+It showed that high scores on the BAI correlated directly to raw scores on the Hamilton Anxiety Rating Scale and that it was, in fact, effective in assessing symptoms of anxiety.
 It also found that higher scores were more common in patients diagnosed with a panic-related disorder rather than a generalized anxiety disorder.

 Another study in 1993 determined that the Beck AI was a very effective tool for gauging anxiety in psychiatric outpatients without confusing it with symptoms of other psychiatric disorders.